Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 !Common Mistakes to Avoid

-- 1Stirring the corn too often — you need to let it sit and make contact with the hot pan to develop those charred spots.
-Stir once a minute, not constantly.
+- 1Stirring the corn too often — you need to let it sit undisturbed so the kernels develop char marks.
+Every 60 seconds is enough.

 Ingredients